python4astronomers/python4astronomers/source/installation/python_install.rst

 probably save time in the long run by starting fresh with a binary Python distribution.

-**Anaconda: The easiest and fastest option**
+**Anaconda: an easy and fast option**

-The fastest way to get a basic Python installation up and running is `Anaconda <https://store.continuum.io/cshop/anaconda>`_.
+On of the fastest way to get a basic Python installation up and running is `Anaconda <https://store.continuum.io/cshop/anaconda>`_.
 Click on that link and download the installer (using the button marked ``free`` on the top right of the page).
 It will ask you for your email